jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

     # NOTES

-:ref:`in Python, the empty list is False and a list with things is True<is a list False or True?>`.
+:ref:`in Python, the empty list is False and a list with things is True<should I group a list as False or True?>`.
 I can see a pattern.

 -----

 *********************************************************************************
-is a set False or True?
+should I group a set as False or True\?
 *********************************************************************************

 ----